tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/service-broker-tutorial-part-one.md

 ![Service-Broker_Architecture](images/service-instance.png)

-Create a `ServiceBinding` resource, remember, a`ServiceBinding` expresses intent to use a `ServiceInstance`.
+Create a `ServiceBinding` resource remember, a`ServiceBinding` expresses intent to use a `ServiceInstance`.
 These are created by cluster users who wish for their applications to make use of a `ServiceInstance`.
 Upon creation, the service catalog controller will create a Kubernetes `Secret` containing connection details and credentials for the service represented by the `ServiceInstance`.
 Such `Secrets` can be used like any other– mounted into a container’s file system or injected into a container as environment variables.

 To do this type: